converseai/converseai-plugins-sdk/README.md

 # Converse Plugins SDK

-This Converse Plugins client library makes it easy to create your own modules for Converse.AI.
+This library makes it easy to create your own plugins and modules for the Converse AI platform

 ## Setup Instructions